jakeknow17/bfr/README.md

 - `-O <LEVEL>`: Set the optimization level, where `<LEVEL>` is between 0 and 3.
 Default is 1.
 - `-h`, `--help`: Show help information.
 - `-V`, `--version`: Show the version information.

+### Note:
+When compiling Brainfuck files, the `as` (assembler) and `ld` (linker) programs are required to generate executable files.
+Make sure they are installed and available in your system's PATH.

 ## Examples